ORANGE STAR BLOG

 By engaging with others, asking questions, answering questions, and helping others, you can draw more attention than if you are not doing these things.
 This can lead to opportunities that might not have otherwise come your way.

 An amazing and unexpected thing happened just the other day.
-One of our customers gave us an unsolicited shout-out in the Jarvis.ai Community Facebook Group.
+One of our customers gave us an unsolicited shout-out in the Jasper.ai Community Facebook Group.
 (Thanks, Brittany!)

-In the thread that followed (and thanks to Kim’s prior engagement in this group), an opportunity emerged to possibly create a joint training pairing our Content Creators Planner with Jarvis, their AI marketing copywriting SaaS.
+In the thread that followed (and thanks to Kim’s prior engagement in this group), an opportunity emerged to possibly create a joint training pairing our Content Creators Planner with Jasper, their AI marketing copywriting SaaS.